RefactoringGuru/refactoring-examples/interactive-en-after/php/add-parameter.md

 After all changes have been made, go ahead and delete the old method.

-Let's start the final testing.
+Let's perform the final testing.

-Now refactoring is complete.
-If you like, you can compare the old and new code.
+The refactoring is complete!
+You can compare the old and new code, if you like.